Ask a Question

 Riding: 2 - 3 hours

 At c.
 2.30pm you meet your new local horse guide and new horse for a short ride along a jungle trail and then onto the coast.
 A stop for swimming and resting on the beach is usually possible.
+Given the geography, terrain and national park restrictions in Cahuita, the riding trails are limited but still provide the charm and unique experience of riding on a Caribbean beach.
 Overnight in Cahuita.

 Day 8